thanasisn/SDR_enhancement_LAP/article/article.md

 the Sun is near the horizon, and due to some systematic obstructions by nearby buildings, we have excluded all measurements with solar zenith angle (SZA) greater than $78^\circ$.
-Finally, images from a sky camera have been used in the manual inspection of the CE identification.
-The sky camera has been operating since 2012 and stores images in 5 min time steps.
+Finally, images from a sky camera have been used in the manual inspection of the CE events identification.
+The sky camera has been operating since 2012 and stores images in 15 min time steps.
 An overview of the GHI data used in this study is given in Figure\nobreakspace{}\ref{fig:CLB-daily}, as the daily means.
 Daily means were calculated only for days with at least $60\,\%$ of data availability; however, all available one-minute measurements have been used for the detection of CE events.

 \begin{figure}